G-Mustafa142/powerbi-saas-business-analysis/README.md

 ## Overview

-This project simulates a real-world SaaS analytics environment using multiple datasets including accounts, subscriptions, churn events, feature usage, and support tickets.
+This project analyze a SaaS business using multiple datasets including accounts, subscriptions, churn events, feature usage, and support tickets.

 The dashboard is designed to help stakeholders understand business performance, identify growth opportunities, and monitor key SaaS metrics.